tjkorthal/connect-four/README.md

 # connect-four
 The game Connect Four written in JavaScript.
 Two players alternate between placing dots with the intention of having four of their color in a row, either horizontally, vertically, or diagonally, before the other player can.
+The current release can be played [here](https://tjkorthal.github.io/connect-four/)!

 Inspired by tobychin's design of his [binary clock](https://github.com/tobychin/binary-clock).